 #1 Schedule Around Any Upgraded Zoo Tours>

-Upgraded Experiences like Animals in Action, Inside Look Tour, Discovery Tour and Exclusive VIP Experiences are activities that you pay for in addition to your admission fee.
+Upgraded Experiences like Animals in Action, Inside Look Tours, and Exclusive VIP Experiences are activities that you pay for in addition to your admission fee.
 They have their own schedules.
 Don’t be late for them.
 There are no last-minute refunds.
+However, you can check HERE to see if there’s a daily discount deal for the tour that you want.

 You’ll have to hold your youngster on your lap if they’re 2 years old or younger.